 ...but wait, being black is not a crime, at least that's what we're told, but so many people have been mowed down for everyday activities.

 I could sit here and name the names of the lost, but I'm not going to do that.
-Instead, I'd like for you to do so research, find their names, hear their stories.
-In some cases, watch their deaths.
-Look at these people as people and not a statistic.
+Instead, I'd like for you to do some research, find their names, hear their stories.
+Watch their deaths.
+See at these people as people.
+Not some statistic, not a story that you can look at, say "oh that's sad", and then go about the rest of your day unbothered.

 When you see a number, know that that was a person.
 A person with hopes, a person with a family.
 That was someone's sibling, parent, cousin, niece, nephew, aunt, uncle.
 That was a person who would be walking today, but instead, they had their life ripped from their body by people.